Grief is a unique emotion that we all experience. Even if it doesn’t feel like it, it isn’t permanent. It’s like a shrinking ball in a box.

 That pain may stay with you for the rest of your life, but it’ll likely change over time.
 That’s the nature of grieving.

-In many instances, grief may feel like a bouncing ball inside a box.
-Such is the analogy described by Lauren Herschel.
+In many instances, grief may feel like a bouncing ball in a box with a pain button.
+Such is the analogy described by Lauren Herschel to explain why grief can hurt so much.

 Following Herschel’s analogy, let’s picture your life as a closed box, your grief as a bouncing ball, and pain as a button inside the box.